chrisl8/ArloBot/README.md

 First you need to build a robot!

 ## Parts List ##
-The [Parts List](https://github.com/chrisl8/ArloBot/wiki/Parts-List) is now a GitHub Wiki page.
+* Robot
+* On board computer
+* 3D Sensor

+Unlike when I built my robot, the Arlo Robotic Platform now comes as a complete kit, which I recommend buying from Parallax: [Arlo Complete Robot System](https://www.parallax.com/product/28966)

+You will also need a few other items (laptop and 3D sensor) which I have some details about on the [Parts List Wiki Page](https://github.com/chrisl8/ArloBot/wiki/Parts-List " Parts List")

 ## Building ##
+Follow the excellent [Arlo Robot Assembly Guide](http://learn.parallax.com/tutorials/robot/arlo/arlo-robot-assembly-guide "Assembly Gudie") at Parallax to both assemble and test your Arlo Robot platform.
+ Be sure you have fully understood and run all of their tests before moving on with using ROS.

 Check out my blog: [ArloBot Build Index](http://ekpyroticfrood.net/?p=162 "Ekpyrotic Frood Blog")

 And also jump on the [Parallax Forums](http://forums.parallax.com/ "Parallax Forums") and start searching and asking questions!

-There is no one complete source on how to do this, but we will all help you out.
+Now that the Arlo platform comes as a kit, things should be pretty straight forward, but we will all help you out with any problmes you run into.
 Ask questions in the [Parallax Forums](http://forums.parallax.com/ "Parallax Forums"), on [GitHub](https://github.com/chrisl8/ArloBot/issues "Create an Issue"), on the [ROS for Arlobot Google Group](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!forum/ros-for-arlobot "ROS for Arlobot"), and on my [blog](http://ekpyroticfrood.net/ "My Blog").
-We will write more documentation as we answer questions, and I hope you will also write instructions when you do your build!

 Once your robot is built, you can use this package.

 ## Requirements ##
 Arlobot operates on ROS Indigo which requires Ubuntu 14.04 LTS, or Xbuntu or Lubuntu of the same version.
-I personally recommend Lubuntu.
+I personally use Lubuntu on my robot's on board computer.

 If you put a fresh copy of Lubuntu on your robot's laptop then you can use the quick install script below.